j4ke-exe/Senior-Project/README.md

 ## Built With

-Python (Flask), JavaScript, HTML, and CSS.
+Python (Flask/Jinja2), JavaScript, HTML, and CSS.

 ## Installation